Kazuo Umezu

+Kazuo Umezu or Kazuo Umezz (楳図 かずお, Umezu Kazuo) was a Japanese manga artist, musician and actor.
+Starting his career in the 1950s, he is among the most famous artists of horror manga and has been vital for its development, considered the "god of horror manga".
+In 1960s shōjo manga like Reptilia, he broke the industry's conventions by combining the aesthetics of the commercial manga industry with gruesome visual imagery inspired by Japanese folktales, which created a boom of horror manga and influenced manga artists of following generations.
+He created successful manga series such as The Drifting Classroom, Makoto-chan and My Name Is Shingo, until he retired from drawing manga in the mid 1990s.
+He was a public figure in Japan, known for wearing red-and-white-striped shirts and doing his signature "Gwash" hand gesture.

-Life
+Life and career

+Early life and career

-Umezz was born in Kōya, Wakayama Prefecture, but raised in the mountainous Gojō, Nara Prefecture.
-His mother motivated him to draw when he was seven years old.
+Umezu was born on September 3, 1936, in Kōya, Wakayama Prefecture, but raised in the mountainous Gojō, Nara Prefecture.
+His mother motivated him to start drawing when he was seven years old.
 His father would tell him local legends about ghost and snake women before going to bed.
 He was inspired to start drawing manga by reading Osamu Tezuka's Shin Takarajima in fifth grade.
 He was part of a drawing circle with others called "Kaiman Club".